WTF – Welcome to Fruita!

 Fruita Festivals

 The Fruita Fall Festival is Fruita’s oldest festival, founded in 1914.
-A community harvest celebration, the Fruita Fall Festival involves local schools, businesses, and visitors in a parade, outhouse race, carnival and features three stages with live music
+A community harvest celebration, the Fruita Fall Festival involves local schools, businesses, and visitors in a parade, outhouse race, carnival and features three stages with live music.

-Featured Photo Courtesy of the Fruita-Industry-Project.
+Featured Photo Courtesy of Arron Inagro

 Mountain Town Magazine | We are Colorado’s Mountain Town Magazine

-Copyright ©2019 MTN Town Magazine all rights reserved.
+Copyright ©2026 MTN Town Magazine all rights reserved.